 "When I am asked to take on a leadership role, I experience two emotions: I am flattered that they would ask and anxious that I won’t do a good job."

 Leadership is not something simply handed down because you’ve got seniority or because you had enough school.
-Leadership, as Christ exemplified, is an honor and should be met with a servant’s heart.
+Leadership, as Christ exemplified it, is an honor and should be met with a servant’s heart.